akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

         tags: [{ name: akeneo.pim.enrichment.completeness.mask_item_generator }]
 ```

-## Step 6: User Interface
+## Step 5: User Interface

-You will need to display a new field in the PEF to manipulate your new attribute type.
+You will need to display a new field in the product edit form to be able to use your new attribute type.
-Simply add a new HTML template with 2 fields:
+Add a new HTML template with 2 fields.
+You can customize the style of your page using our [styleguide](https://docs.akeneo.com/master/design_pim/styleguide/index.php).

 ```html
 <!-- src/Acme/RangeBundle/Resources/public/templates/product/field/range-field.html -->